MY MEMBER BENEFITS

 Capital credits allocated to Coast Electric members always belong to that member, even if they move outside of the co-op’s service area or pass away.
-Until recently, there was only one option for former members of the association, but Coast Electric is now offering another option for members who move outside of the service area, and for the families of members who have passed away.
+There are two options for Coast Electric members who move outside of the service area, and for the families of members who have passed away.

 Option 1 – Former members – those who have passed away or who have moved outside of Coast Electric’s service area with inactive accounts still receive capital credit retirements until the balance is completely refunded.

 Option 2 – Former members now living outside of the service area, or the estates of deceased members, may request an early retirement of their allocated capital credits.
 An early retirement would offer a one-time payment of capital credits associated with the account on a net-present-value basis, less any bad debt that needs to be collected.

 For inactive members who would like to have their capital credits paid early, the following items will need to be completed and notarized:

 - Application for early capital credit retirement OR Early capital credit retirement request for the estates of deceased members

 - If applicable, a copy of appointment of personal representative (i.e. will and/or any other documents deemed necessary)